deta/cloud-docs/docs/micros/visor.md

 }>
 <TabItem value="browser">

-Start off by logging into your console at [deta.sh](https://deta.sh).
+Start by logging into your console at [deta.sh](https://deta.sh).
 You should be redirected to the following screen:

 <img src="/img/visor/visor_1.png" alt="visor_1" width="800"/>